ThatGuyNamedTim/CapitalOneAirbnb/README.md

 # Base Objectives

-*T here are three graphs near the bottom of my webpage
+* There are three graphs near the bottom of my webpage
   * A bar graph of price vs Neighborhood
   * A bar graph of ratings vs Neighborhood
   * A pie graph of the types of listings